How to Make your Saltwater Aquarium Crystal Clear with Ozone

 What is Ozone?

 Ozone is a form of oxygen (O2) where three oxygen atoms combine to form a single molecule (O3).
-It’s a powerful oxidizing agent that, when used correctly, can significantly improve the quality of water in aquariums.
+It’s a powerful oxidising agent that, when used correctly, can significantly improve the quality of water in aquariums.
 In nature, ozone is produced by ultraviolet light from the sun and lightning strikes, playing a crucial role in purifying the earth’s atmosphere.

 Benefits of Ozone in Reef Tanks